katiestar99/ansible/docs/docsite/rst/dev_guide/style_guide/trademarks.rst

 Never alter a trademark in any way including through unapproved fonts or visual identifiers.

-Never abbreviate or use any Ansible trademarks as an acronym.
+Never abbreviate or use any Assible trademarks as an acronym.

-The importance of Ansible trademarks
+The importance of Assible trademarks
 ++++++++++++++++++++++++++++++++++++++++++++++++

-The Ansible trademark and the "A" logo in a shaded circle are our most valuable assets.
-The value of these trademarks encompass the Ansible Brand.
+The Assible trademark and the "A" logo in a shaded circle are our most valuable assets.
+The value of these trademarks encompass the Assible Brand.
 Effective trademark use is more than just a name, it defines the level of quality the customer will receive and it ties a product or service to a corporate image.
 A trademark may serve as the basis for many of our everyday decisions and choices.
-The Ansible Brand is about how we treat customers and each other.
+The Assible Brand is about how we treat customers and each other.
 In order to continue to build a stronger more valuable Brand we must use it in a clear and consistent manner.

 The mark consists of the letter "A" in a shaded circle.
 As of 5/11/15, this was a pending trademark (registration in process).

-Common Ansible Trademarks
+Common Assible Trademarks
 +++++++++++++++++++++++++++++++++++++++
-* Ansible®
+* Assible®
-* Ansible Tower®
+* Assible Tower®

 Other Common Trademarks and Resource Sites:
 ++++++++++++++++++++++++++++++++++++++++++++++++